Submissions: Frequently Asked Questions (FAQs)

 Q: Do I need a literary agent to submit to Adamo Press?

 A: No, you do not need a agent, which, if you're like the majority of writers out there, is great news.
-Adamo Press accepts both agented and non-agented submissions.
-But, because we do not pay author advances, it wouldn't make much sense for an agent to represent your submission to us.
+Adamo Press accepts unagented submissions.
+Because we do not pay author advances, it wouldn't make much sense for an agent to represent your submission to us.

 Q: It's been 8 weeks and I still haven't heard back regarding my query.
 Can I resubmit?

 A: Unfortunately, even though we wish we could, we don't have the time and resources to respond to every query.
 We may be busy helping our current authors.
 However, sometimes our spam blocker is overzealous.
-If you haven't heard back from us after eight weeks, you may resubmit.
+If you haven't heard back from us after eight weeks or you've made significant changes to your manuscript, you are welcome to check in or resubmit once.
 Make sure to write "Query Resubmission" as well as the title of your manuscript and your last name in the subject line.

 Q: Why was my book rejected?